-At D’Arcy & Co, Solicitors, Kildare we understand that the breakdown of a relationship is one of the most difficult and stressful situations that any family can face.
-We are here to help guide you through the legal process by working to find a practical and beneficial solution in respect of childcare issues, financial matters and all associated issues that must be addressed.
+At D’Arcy & Co, Divorce Solicitors, Kildare, we understand that the breakdown of a relationship is very stressful for a family.
+We are here to guide you through the process and to work to find practical solutions.

 - Name, address, phone number, maiden name and date of birth